mskelton/mskelton/README.md

 ## ⚡ Fun facts

 - The first programming language I learned was Python which I almost never use anymore. 🐍
-- I like macOS for desktop but Android for mobile. 🖥
+- I dislike design and yet I maintain color themes for 2 IDEs and 2 websites. 🤷
-- I live in Wisconsin so I love the cold and cheese. ❄️ 🧀
+- I'm currently the youngest employee at my company at 22 years old. 👶